Suburban rental home

 Key Facts

-• Security deposit caps: 1–3 months' rent in most states
+• 1–3 months' rent security deposit cap in most states

-• Statutory penalties: up to 3x deposit for wrongful withholding
+• Up to 3x deposit statutory penalty for wrongful withholding

 Security deposit limits vary by state.
 Most states cap deposits at 1–2 months' rent.
 California limits are 2 months' rent (unfurnished) or 3 months' (furnished).
 Massachusetts caps at 1 month.
 Texas has no statutory limit.
 Landlords must typically return deposits within 14–30 days of move-out.